stefan-b-jakobsson/x16-edit/README.md

 There are a few more steps to set up and try the ROM version.

-The ROM version build scripts generate a 16KB image to be stored in one of the ROM banks.
+The ROM version build script generates a 16KB image to be stored in one of the ROM banks.
 To get a working system, you need to append this image to the ROM image distributed with the emulator ("rom.bin").
 This may be done with the following command (Linux/MacOS):

 cat rom.bin x16edit-rom.bin > customrom.bin